Background on Persistent Links

 Webpages that Do Not Require EZProxy

-Documents from these websites generally do not require an EZProxy prefix
+Generally speaking, documents from these frequently used websites are open-access, and therefore do not require an EZProxy prefix.